wazo-platform/wazo-doc/source/cti_client/xlets/dashboard.rst

 Known bugs
 ^^^^^^^^^^

 #.
-If an agent emits a call via its XiVO Client, the status will change to *OOQ Out* when the destination phone rings, instead of when the destination answers.
+If an agent emits a call via its XiVO Client, the status will change to *Int.
+Outgoing* or *Ext.
+Outgoing* when the destination phone rings, instead of when the destination answers.

 #.
  * Given the agent is on ACD call